 Alan S. Rosenthal

 Alan S. Rosenthal worked in the financial services industry for 24 years and is now retired.
-Most recently, as a Vice President of Bank of America, he headed the Information Technology Business Architecture group; and, previously, as Vice President and Group Manager at Merrill Lynch, he ran the Bloomberg Systems Development area.
-During the first twenty years of his career, he did engineering design work for a number of firms including his position as Chief Engineer for Decicom, Inc.
+Most recently, as a Vice President of Bank of America, he headed the Information Technology Business Architecture group.
+Prior to that, as Vice President and Group Manager at Merrill Lynch, he ran the Bloomberg Systems Development area.
+During the first twenty years of his career, he did engineering design work for a number of firms, including his position as Chief Engineer for Decicom, Inc.

 Alan and his wife, Dee, live in Manhattan.
 Their son, Eric, is a graduate of Cornell, Class of 1997.